Home Made Kazoku

 Home Made Kazoku (HOME MADE 家族) is a Japanese hip hop trio from Nagoya, formed in 1996.
 They are signed to Ki/oon Records, a subsidiary of Sony Music.
-The group has been on hiatus since 2016.
+The group took a hiatus from 2016 until 2026.

 History

 Home Made Kazoku is a trio consisting of members Micro, Kuro, and DJ U-Ichi.
 The band was originally formed in 1996 the name Hoze Kuro Sambo (HOZE KURO サンボ) as part of the hip-hop group Funhouse.
 Micro joined the group in 1999 and Hoze left in 2001 to form the duo HB, with the remaining members renaming the band to Home Made Kazoku.

 Vocalists Micro and Kuro are Japanese-Americans originally from Louisville, Kentucky and Chicago, Illinois respectively.

 From 2001 to 2003, the band performed in various Nagoya nightclubs.
 Shortly after being signed on through local radio station Zip-FM, the trio released the album Home Sweet Home, from which its similarly titled song became one of the most requested songs on Japanese radio stations for the rest of the year.

 In early 2004, the band was chosen to be part of a country-wide tour known as the Japan Club Tour.
 During the tour, the trio gained a large portion of their Japanese fanbase, and were also signed on by the recording company, Ki/oon Records.
 The trio made their major debut with the release of their mini-album Oooh!
 Yeah!
 (Oooh! 家～!, Oooh!
 Iē!).
 In July 2004, Home Made Kazoku released their first single, Summer Time Magic, which ranked 15th on the Oricon record charts for nearly 10 weeks.

 After a series of singles, including Thank You!!, which was used as the second ending theme for the anime Bleach, and Shōnen Heart, as well as the second opening theme for the anime Eureka Seven, the band's first full-length album was released "Rock the World".
 "Rock the World" entered the Oricon charts.
 The record was in fifth place on the Oricon chart for its first week, and would stay in top 20 for the next eight weeks.
 Rock the World sold 191,744 copies and became the 78th best selling album of 2005.